Nupurpusha/diabetes-prediction-api/README.md

 ---
-## 🙏Acknowledgements
+## 🙏 Acknowledgements
-Special thanks to the creators of FastAPI and Scikit-learn for providing powerful tools to deploy and use machine learning models effectively.
+Special thanks to the creators of **FastAPI**, **Streamlit**, and **Scikit-learn** for providing powerful frameworks and tools that make building and deploying interactive machine learning applications seamless and efficient.

 ---